 Among Christians in general, divorce is just one more scandal that makes a mockery of what we say we believe.
 If the power of the Holy Spirit, Whose indwelling we claim to have, is not great enough to enable us to live with one another under the same roof, what good are all our “peace on earth” slogans?
 (Mary Kochan, from the Catholicexchange.com article, Why Divorce is Your Business)

 • Various surveys reveal that the experience of divorce made children “overall much less religious than their peers from intact families.”
-Many of those who attended a place of worship on a regular basis as children also said that they felt abandoned by their church family, with two-thirds stating, “that no one from the clergy or congregation reached out when their families broke up.”
-In addition, they “are much more likely to say they doubt the sincerity of their parents’ religious beliefs, do not share their parents’ values, and to say there are things their parents have done that they find hard to forgive.”
-(Interviews and surveys conducted by Elizabeth Marquardt, an affiliate, and Professor Norval Glenn of the University of Texas)
+Many of those who attended a place of worship on a regular basis as children also said that they felt abandoned by their church family.
+Two-thirds stated, “that no one from the clergy or congregation reached out when their families broke up.”
+In addition, they “are much more likely to say they doubt the sincerity of their parents’ religious beliefs.
+They do not share their parents’ values, and say there are things their parents have done that they find hard to forgive.”
+(Interviews conducted by Elizabeth Marquardt, and Professor Norval Glenn of the University of Texas)

 • “When a younger couple gets a divorce, they worry about how it will affect the children.
 My Mom told me that’s why she and Dad stayed together for so long.
 Did it mean that what I saw as a perfect childhood was a lie?”
 There’s a notion that an adult child won’t hurt as much as a youngster, that a 26-year-old isn’t as likely to be affected by her parents’ breakup.
 It’s not true.
 Understanding what your parents are going through is even worse.
 I began obsessing about their growing old alone.
 I pictured them in separate houses without someone to make them tea if they had the flu.
 They could come live with me, but I’d have to choose one.

-• Children of divorce and of unmarried parents are twice as likely as those from intact homes to drop out of school, 3 times as apt to be expelled or to have a baby out-of-wedlock as a teenager and 6 times more likely to be raised in poverty.
+• Children of divorce and of unmarried parents are twice as likely as those from intact homes to drop out of school.
+They are 3 times as apt to be expelled or to have a baby out-of-wedlock as a teenager.
+And they are 6 times more likely to be raised in poverty.
 Unmarried women living with a man are 3 times more likely to be physically abused that a married woman.
 (Smartmarriages.com, article, “Increase Marriage: Reduce Child Poverty”)